jerry-sky/personal-notebook/main/pc-setup.md

     ```
     with all the [addons](blender-notes.md#addons).

-7. Install GParted `sudo apt install gparted`
+7. Install GParted `apt install gparted`

 8. Install the rest of programs from the [software list](software-list.md).